AminetAminet

 Fitz will fall back to the Amiga system locale, and you are done.

-To account for DST, provide a 'TZ' env variable containing a POSIX time
+reliable to provide a 'TZ' env variable containing a POSIX time zone

 strings /usr/share/zoneinfo/Europe/Berlin | tail -n 1